Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP, a local-access algorithm for CMDP

 \subsection{Core set building and data gathering to control the accuracy of the least-square estimates}

-Confident-NPG-CMDP does not collect data in every iteration but collects data in interval of $m = O \left( \ln(1+c)\poly(\epsilon^{-1} (1-\gamma)^{-1}) \right)$, where $c \geq 0$ is set by the user.
-By setting $c$ to a non-zero value places an upper bound of $1+c$ on the per-trajectory importance sampling ratio used in the off-policy evaluation.
-The $m$ is then set accordingly.
-The total number of data collection phases is $L = \floor{\floor{K}/\m}$.
-When $c$ is set to $0$, we have $L = K$, recovering a purely on-policy version of the algorithm.
-The importance sampling ratio is used in the LSE-subroutine (\cref{alg:lse} in \cref{sec:confident-NPG-single}) for computing an unbiased $\bq{}$ used in \cref{eq:lse}.
+Confident-NPG-CMDP does not collect data in every iteration but collects data in interval of $m = O \left( \ln(1+\rho_0)\poly(\epsilon^{-1} (1-\gamma)^{-1}) \right)$, where $\rho_0 \geq 0$ is an user defined constant.
+During each data collection phase, the algorithm performs on-policy evaluation.
+Between these phases, it conducts $\m$ off-policy evaluations, reusing data from the most recent on-policy iteration.

-In the iteration that corresponds to a data collection phase, the algorithm performs on-policy evaluation.
-Between any two data collection phases, the algorithm performs $\m$ number of off-policy evaluations reusing data collected during the on-policy iteration.
-By setting $c$ to a non-zero value places an upper bound of $1+c$ on the per-trajectory importance sampling ratio used in the off-policy evaluation.
-The $m$ is then set accordingly.
-When $c$ is set to $0$, we have $L = K$, recovering a purely on-policy version of the algorithm.
-The importance sampling ratio is used in the LSE-subroutine (\cref{alg:lse} in \cref{sec:confident-NPG-single}) for computing an unbiased $\bq{}$ used in \cref{eq:lse}.
+By setting $\rho_0$ to a positive value, we impose an upper bound of $1 + \rho_0$ on the per-trajectory importance sampling ratio used in off-policy evaluations, and $m$ is adjusted accordingly to maintain this bound.
+The total number of data collection phases is $L = \floor{\floor{K}/\m}$, where $K$ is the total number of iterations.
+When $\rho_0$ is set to zero, we have $L = K$, resulting in a purely on-policy version of the algorithm.

-Similar to CAPI-QPI-Plan of \cite{weisz2022confident}, Confident-NPG-CMPD maintains a set of core sets $(\C_l)_{l \in [L+1]}$ and a set of policies $(\pi_k)_{k \in [K]}$.
-Due to the off-policy evaluations, Confident-NPG-CMDP also maintains a set of data $(D_l)_{l \in [L]}$.
-Initially, all core sets are set to the empty set, all policies are set to the uniform policy, and all $D_l$ are empty.
+Confident-NPG-CMDP maintains a set of core sets $\{\C_l\}_{l=0}^{L+1}$, one for each data collection phases.
+Each core set $\C_l$ is a list of state-action pairs.
+Due to the off-policy evaluations, Confident-NPG-CMDP also maintains a set of data sets $\{D_l\}_{l=0}^{L}$.
+Initially, all core sets are empty, all policies are initialized to the uniform policy, and all data sets are empty.